Skip to content

 def expanded_statements(self) -> List[Statement]:

-return expand_statements(self.statements)
+return expand_problem_statements(self.statements)

 @property

-def expanded_vars(self) -> Dict[str, Primitive]:
+def expanded_vars(self) -> Vars:

 return expand_vars(self.vars)